 Strategic environmental allocations

-The consultation document also explores the potential strategies for where to put all the additional new homes in the Plan.
+The consultation document also explored the potential strategies for where to put all the additional new homes in the Plan.

-It suggests a range of options, for example, concentration on existing towns and villages, providing new towns or spreading growth across the county or a combination of these options.
-We are asked to give our views on which is most appropriate.
+It suggested a range of options, for example, concentration on existing towns and villages, providing new towns or spreading growth across the county or a combination of these options.
+We were asked to give our views on which is most appropriate.

 The places where homes could be put in the Vale will have a significant impact on our communities: